dat4action/twitter_sentiment/README.md

 The output of the sentiment analysis will include:

 A report with the percentage of tweets with positive, negative, and neutral sentiment, as well as the average star rating based on the sentiment.
 A word cloud visualization of the most frequent words used in the tweets.
-Also the text of the five more positive tweets and the five more negative.
+Also the text of the five most positive tweets and the five most negative ones.

 ### Examples
 Here are some example screenshots of the output: